thephpleague/plates/source/extensions/asset.md

 Asset extension
 ===============

-The asset extension can be used to quickly create "cache busted" asset URLs in your templates.
+The asset extension can be used to quickly create “cache busted” asset URLs in your templates.
 This is particularly helpful for aggressively cached files that can potentially change in the future, such as CSS files, JavaScript files and images.
-It works by appending the timestamp of the file's last update to its URL.
+It works by appending the timestamp of the file’s last update to its URL.
 For example, `/css/all.css` becomes `/css/all.1373577602.css`.
 As long as the file does not change, the timestamp remains the same and caching occurs.
 However, if the file is changed, a new URL is automatically generated with a new timestamp, and visitors receive the new file.

 ## Installing the asset extension